Setting Up a Jira Zendesk Integration Bidirectionally

 How to Integrate Jira and Zendesk in 6 Steps

 I’ll start by installing Exalate on both platforms.
 Then I’ll create a connection between them.
-Once the connection is set up, you can configure it to control what it sends and then define the conditions for data exchange.
+Once the connection is up, you can configure it to control what it sends and then define the conditions for data exchange.

 But before we dive in, would you rather watch a tutorial than read a guide?
 Then check out this video: